tahmidazam/glucose-homeostasis/README.md

 | `logging`       | Logging helper functions.                                                                                                                                            |
 | `query`         | SQL queries from the MIMIC-III database and reading files from _Curated Data for Describing Blood Glucose Management in the Intensive Care Unit_.                    |

-## Caching dataframes

-The dataframes from large SQL queries are cached in the `df-cache/` directory.
-To clear the cache, run `rm -rf df-cache` which forcibly and recursively deletes the contents of the cache directory.
-The directory is regenerated if it does not exist.

 ## Bibliography

 - Johnson A, Pollard T, Mark R. MIMIC-III Clinical Database (version 1.4).
 PhysioNet.
 2016.
 Available